Air India FC: Present years

-In 2008, Air India created history by winning the EK Nayanar Gold Cup, defeating three foreign club teams – Associação Ferroviária de Esportes of Brazil, Bayelsa FC of Nigeria and Buenos Aires De Futbal of Argentina.
+Air India became part of the I-League since the inaugural edition.
+In 2008, they created history by winning the E. K. Nayanar Gold Cup, defeating three visiting foreign teams, Associação Ferroviária de Esportes of Brazil, Bayelsa FC of Nigeria and Buenos Aires De Futbal of Argentina.
 Interestingly Bayelsa won Nigerian Professional Football League and reached semi-finals of African Confederations Cup once.
 Other than Mohun Bagan A.C.
 (1911 IFA Shield) and East Bengal FC (ASEAN Club Championship), no other Indian club has defeated so many foreign teams to win a single tournament.

-In 2012, the club emerged as the champions of the Durand Cup, which was their last trophy.
+In 2012 Durand Cup, the club emerged as the champions, which was their last trophy.
 On 25 February 2012, it was announced that parent company Air India do not have any plans on fulfilling the AFC Criteria required to play in the league and thus may fold the club by the end of the 2011–12 I-League season.
 Anthony Fernandes was appointed as interim head coach on 30 December 2012 after Godfrey Pereira was revealed to be away from the team due to salary issues.
 On 2 January 2013, it was confirmed that Pereira had left his post, when Air India played against Salgaocar at Duler Stadium in I-League in which, and lost the match 4–0.

-They came back to the I-League, participating in the 2012–13 I-League season.
+They came back to I-League, participating in the 2012–13 I-League season.
 On 7 April 2013, they played against Mumbai F.C. and lost 3–1.
 They earned 26 points in 19 league matches and finished on thirteenth position.

 The club later confirmed their inability to field team for the 2013–14 I-League, and financial reasons were main factors behind it.

 Crest & colours

-Air India has always used a crest different from the logo of the parent company.
-For the 2011–12 season, however, Air India used the parent logo on both the home and away jersey.
+Air India has sometimes used a crest different from the logo of the parent company.
+For the 2011–12 season, however, they used the parent logo on both the home and away jersey.

-To keep up with their image of being a sponsor of aircraft company Air India the club decided to make the colours of the club red which is the colour associated with the aircraft Air India.
+To keep up the image, they decided to make the main colour of the club red, as associated with the company.

 Stadium

-Air India have always played at the Cooperage Ground for all their home games.
-Between 2007 and 2013, Air India FC hosted their home games of the top tier I-League at the 5,000 seater Cooperage Ground.
+Air India has been mostly playing at the Cooperage Ground in Mumbai.
+Between 2007 and 2013, the club hosted home games of the I-League at the ground.
 While renovations took place, Air India played at the Balewadi Sports Complex in Pune.

-During the 2010–11 I-League season, Rajarshi Shahu Stadium in Kolhapur, hosted numerous matches of Mumbai teams due to unavailability of Cooperage Ground.
+During the 2010–11 I-League season, Rajarshi Shahu Stadium in Kolhapur hosted numerous matches of Mumbai teams due to unavailability of Cooperage Ground.
 Air India played its home games at this ground throughout the season.

+Rivalry

+Air India had a rivalry with their fellow Mumbai-based club Mahindra United, with whom they played in local derby matches in both the NFL and MDFA Elite League.

 Ownership

-Since the beginning, Air India Football Club has been owned by airline company Air India which currently own a hub at Mumbai's Chhatrapati Shivaji International Airport which is where the club is located.
+As a corporate sporting entity since its inception, Air India Football Club has been owned and run by airline company Air India which currently own a hub at Mumbai's Chhatrapati Shivaji International Airport which is where the club is located.